 You’ll only need a few ingredients to make this homemade pear brandy.
 Pears from your own pear tree, or from local farmers’ markets will work best.
 Store-bought pears have preservatives applied that prohibit the natural yeast needed for the fermentation process.
 If using store-bought pears, simply add commercial yeast to the recipe.

 - Pears: Pears with high contents of sugar and water work best for homemade pear liqueur.
 These varieties include Bartlett, Comice, and Starkrimson.
 Other varieties will work, and feel free to try your favorite variety of pear!
+You can learn more about the health benefits of pears in this article.

 - Honey: There are several health benefits to honey.
 Since honey is expensive, sugar could be used as a substitute.
 Honey will add a bit of spice to the moonshine when compared to using sugar, so using honey will give another hint of flavor.